-The human body hides secrets that science is constantly trying to uncover.
-Areas such as the precise functioning of our mind, the truth about consciousness, life and death, have yet to be explained and explored, and every day we progress a little in understanding.
-Aging is another area that raises questions: for some time now we have been striving hard to try to keep ourselves or look young.
+The human body hides secrets that science constantly tries to reveal.
+Areas such as the precise workings of our mind, the truth about consciousness, life and death, have yet to be explained and explored, and every day we move a little further in understanding.
+Aging is another area that raises questions: for some time now we have been working hard to try to stay or look young.
 The question is always the same: why do we age?

 A recent study published in iScience called "Common features of aging do not occur in Drosophila raised without a bacterial microbiome" shows the potential to hack the genes that regulate the aging mechanism of the human body.